caas-team/GoKubeDownscaler/CONTRIBUTING.md

 ## Versioning

 New releases are automatically created when the appVersion in the Chart.yaml is updated in the main branch.
-To merge a pull request which when merged would result in a new release, the [`release` label](https://github.com/caas-team/GoKubeDownscaler/labels/release) has to be set on the PR.
+To merge a pull request which when merged would result in a new release, the [`new release` label](https://github.com/caas-team/GoKubeDownscaler/labels/new%20release) has to be set on the PR.

 Releases are following the semver versioning standard: